Former PANTERA singer Terrence Lee "Terry" Glaze says that he hopes the band's early albums can receive a proper release one day.

 During the same chat, Glaze was asked if he left PANTERA on good terms or if he was done dealing with the Abbott brothers.
 He responded: "A lot of times, when you hear those things, where they'll say 'musical differences,' I don't remember any musical differences.
 The two hours of the day that we were on stage was the best — but you hear that from a lot of touring bands.
 It was the other 22 hours of the day that was tough to get on.
 Ultimately, there were four guys in the band, plus their father was the manager, and three of the five had the same last name.
 And they never split their vote, so you didn't really have any say.
 And so that ultimately started to wear, and ultimately, I just chose to go in a different direction.
 But I loved the music and I loved playing all of them, especially Darrell."

 Back in February 2018, Glaze said that the last time he saw Vinnie was when he attended Darrell's funeral in December 2004, just days after the PANTERA guitarist was killed while performing with DAMAGEPLAN at the Alrosa Villa in Columbus, Ohio, Dimebag was shot onstage by Nathan Gale.
 He was 38 years old.

-In April 2010, Glaze rejoined Brown on stage in at the debut gig from Rex's then-project ARMS OF THE SUN in Dallas, Texas.
+In April 2010, Glaze joined Brown on stage at the debut gig from Rex's then-project ARMS OF THE SUN in Dallas, Texas.
 They performed a couple of early PANTERA songs — "Come-On Eyes" from 1985's "I Am The Night" and "All Over Tonite" from 1984's "Projects In The Jungle".